Skip to main content

 Monthly Webinars 2026

-Join us for our June 25, 2026 at 11:00 AM on Zoom for our June Monthly Webinar.
+Join us on July 30, 2026 at 11:00 AM on Zoom for our July Monthly Webinar.

 Please make sure to join our SUNY PM listserv to get updates on the webinar and other topics that are of interest to our SUNY Project Management Community of Practice.